ppbrown/vlm-utils/README.md

 # llava-batch.py

-This can be configured to use either the 7b, 13b, or 32b LLAVA model Read the comments at the top of the file for details
+This can be configured to use either the 7b, 13b, or 32b LLAVA model Read the comments at the top of the file for details.
+This is slow, but potentially generates the most detailed and accurate output, with the 32b model.

 ## Install